limjinsun/graph-traversal/readme.md

 # Graph traversal

-Demonstate how weighed edge graph can be structured and how to travarsal.
+Demonstrate how weighted edge graph can be structured and how to traversal.

 ### Prerequisites